Kansas Oil Boom

 Portrait of Charles Mentry sitting in chair and directly facing camera

-Mentry persevered and his success in Pico Canyon led to the founding of “Mentryville,” the onetime drilling boom town today site of Stevenson Ranch.
+Mentry persevered, and his success in Pico Canyon led to the founding of “Mentryville,” the onetime drilling boom town that is today the site of Stevenson Ranch.

 “Although his life was tragically cut short by illness on October 4, 1900, from typhoid fever, Mentry’s legacy as a pioneer in California’s oil industry endures,” noted KHTS Radio, Santa Clara.
 “His work in Pico Canyon not only made him a key figure in the region’s development but also set the stage for California’s future as an oil-rich state,” KHTS reported in 2025.